WAT CHOENG THA

 Footnotes:

 (1) Khlong Mueang, or the City Canal, is a stretch of the old Lopburi River on the northern side of Ayutthaya's city island.
 Many people believe it is a manufactured canal.
-The Lopburi River descending from the north, ran in the Ayutthaya period around the city and joined the Chao Phraya River near Bang Sai (below Bang Pa-In).
+The Lopburi River, descending from the north, ran in the Ayutthaya period around the city and joined the Chao Phraya River near Bang Sai (below Bang Pa-In).
 Khlong Mueang is a remnant from that time.
 Today, the canal starts at Hua Ro and has its mouth at the confluence with the Chao Phraya River near Hua Laem.

 (2) Khlong Pak Tho is part of a waterway running through the west of Ayutthaya from north to south.
-The canal was a shortcut through the oxbow of the Lopburi River and connected the old Lopburi River, present Khlong Mueang in the north with - what is today - the Chao Phraya River in the south.
+The canal was a shortcut through the oxbow of the Lopburi River and connected the old Lopburi River, present Khlong Mueang in the north, with what is today the Chao Phraya River in the south.
 The canal originated opposite Wat Choeng Tha and ran west of the Grand Palace to the Lam Hoei Bridge, where its further extension south was called Khlong Chakrai Yai.

 (3) Khu Mai Rong, the Moat of the Crying Wood, was situated off Ayutthaya's city island in Lum Phli Sub-district, adjacent to Wat Choeng Tha.
-The artificial waterway had its origin adjacent to Wat Choeng Tha on the northern side of the old Lopburi River, ran about half a kilometre inland and had its mouth east of Wat Phanom Yong.
+The artificial waterway originated adjacent to Wat Choeng Tha on the northern side of the old Lopburi River, ran about half a kilometre inland and had its mouth east of Wat Phanom Yong.
 Khu Mai Rong contained the sheds where the Royal barges were housed.
 There were 20 barge houses adjacent to Wat Choeng Tha towards Wat Phanom Yong.
 The name of the moat was probably derived from the creaking of the wood from the barges.

 (4) In principle, the main Buddha image of a temple is orientated in the first place towards a waterway and secondly to the East.
 Still, the water, in general, has priority over the direction.